bilalnurhusien/Minkowski-Difference/README.md

 ### Description:

 	The Minkowski difference is calculated for a pair of 2D polygons.
-	The algorithm from Lozano-Perez [Lozano-Perez, 1983] is used.
+The algorithm from Lozano-Perez [Lozano-Perez, 1983] is used which has a complexity of O(m + n) where m and n are the number of vertices of the robot and obstacle, respectively.

 ### Build: